 “I certainly see a huge shakeout” in the solar industry, Ben Hill, president of Trina Solar Europe, said yesterday by phone from the World Economic Forum in Davos, Switzerland.
 “Trina is always open and interested in opportunities.
 If there is anything that is advantageous to Trina, then we’d action that.”

 Trina, based in Changzhou, China, in August detailed plans to develop solar farms using its own modules.
 It’s seeking to tap more diverse streams of revenue after a global glut of panels and slowing sales in Europe made manufacturing the technology unprofitable.

 On Jan.
 15, Trina said it received approval from China’s Gansu province for a 50-megawatt solar farm.
 Chief Financial Officer Terry Wang said last week he expects profits to be generated from the business expansion after the second quarter.
-The move into developing power plants is a strategy also implemented by competitors including First Solar Inc. (FSLR), the largest U.S. solar company.
+The move into developing power plants is a strategy also implemented by competitors including First Solar Inc. (FSLR:US), the largest U.S. solar company.

 “I don’t think buying more module manufacturing capacity is interesting for Trina at the moment,” Hill said.
 “But there are other opportunities for us to expand our scope and we will certainly be looking at that.”
 When asked if that meant buying project developers, he replied, “That could be a possibility.”